Tattoos & Permanent Makeup: Fact Sheet

 FDA considers the inks used in intradermal tattoos, including permanent makeup, to be cosmetics.
 When we identify a safety problem associated with a cosmetic, including a tattoo ink, we investigate and take action, as appropriate, to prevent consumer illness or injury.
 The pigments used in the inks are color additives, which are subject to premarket approval under the Federal Food, Drug, and Cosmetic Act.
 However, because of other competing public health priorities and a previous lack of evidence of safety problems specifically associated with these pigments, FDA traditionally has not exercised regulatory authority for color additives on the pigments used in tattoo inks.
 The actual practice of tattooing is regulated by local jurisdictions.

 During 2003 and 2004, FDA became aware of more than 150 reports of adverse reactions in consumers to certain permanent makeup ink shades, and it is possible that the actual number of women affected was greater.
 The inks associated with this outbreak were voluntarily recalled by the company that marketed them in 2004.
 In the spring of 2012, we received reports of infections from contaminated inks, resulting in their recall and market withdrawal.
+In the fall of 2017, a firm voluntarily recalled several colors and sizes of tattoo inks, due to microbial contamination identified by an FDA survey.
 In addition, concerns raised by the scientific community regarding the pigments used in tattoo inks have prompted FDA to investigate their safe use.
 FDA continues to evaluate the extent and severity of adverse events associated with tattooing and is conducting research on tattoo inks.
 As new information is assessed, we will consider whether additional actions are necessary to protect public health.

 In addition to the reported adverse reactions, areas of concern include tattoo removal, infections that result from tattooing, and the increasing variety of pigments and diluents being used in tattooing.
 More than fifty different pigments and shades are in use, and the list continues to grow.
 Although a number of color additives are approved for use in cosmetics, none is approved for injection into the skin.
 Using an unapproved color additive in a tattoo ink makes the ink adulterated.
 Many pigments used in tattoo inks are not approved for skin contact at all.
 Some are industrial grade colors that are suitable for printers' ink or automobile paint.